THOMASELOVE/431-classes-2026/class01/README.md

 ## As you walk in...

-Be sure to get one of the "A Convenient Piece of Paper" handouts. **Don't write on it yet**.
+1. Be sure to get one of the "A Convenient Piece of Paper" handouts. **Don't write on it yet**.
 Instead, get to know those around you.
+2. Please visit <https://tinyurl.com/431-2026-class-01-att> or use the [QR code at the bottom of this page] to fill out a quick form indicating your attendance in class today.
+Thanks!

 ## This is the README page for Class 01.